AhsanA3/Cybersecurity-Technical-Writing/Proof of Concept (PoC)/README.md

 # Proof of Concept (PoC) Directory

 This repository documents various Proof of Concept (PoC) demonstrations for known vulnerabilities as part of my ongoing journey in the field of cybersecurity.
 The purpose of this repository is to showcase how specific vulnerabilities can be exploited in controlled environments for educational and research purposes.
-These PoC write-ups reflect my hands-on experience and exploration into penetration testing and vulnerability research.
+These PoC write-ups reflect my hands-on experience and exploration of penetration testing and vulnerability research.

 ## Overview